mylubnan/devops-2022/README.md

 **3. Demo PostgreSQL**
 Run it step by step
-* To use it run 'service postgresql start'
+* To use it run `service postgresql start`
-* To check that is it ready run 'pg_isready'
+* To check that is it ready run `pg_isready`
-* To connect to the PostgreSQL server run 'psql -h localhost -U postgres'
+* To connect to the PostgreSQL server run `psql -h localhost -U postgres`
 <p float="left">
  <img src="Images/17.png" alt="image" width="100%"/>
 </p>

-If you get the same error don't worry I got the solution.
-So, If you could not find the password, to reset it go to Terminal and run 'su - postgres' then 'psql -c "ALTER USER postgres PASSWORD '<NewPassword>';"' at <NewPassword> replace with the desired password, then 'exit' and try 'psql -h localhost -U postgres' again but this time enter the <NewPassword>
+If you get the same error do not worry I got the solution.
+So, If you could not find the password, to reset it go to Terminal and run

+`su - postgres`

+then `psql -c "ALTER USER postgres PASSWORD '<NewPassword>';"` at <NewPassword> replace with the desired password, then `exit` and try `psql -h localhost -U postgres` again but this time enter the <NewPassword>
-* To stop postgresql run 'service postgresql stop'
+* To stop postgresql run `service postgresql stop`
 <p float="left">
  <img src="Images/18.png" alt="image" width="100%"/>
 </p>